Green Leaders: Tryon Workforce Development Program

 The Green Leaders Workforce Development Program is an opportunity for early-career youth to hone their environmental education, restoration, and professional skills.
 Each cohort has the opportunity to explore their passions and interests while contributing to Friends of Tryon Creek’s mission to encourage all communities to reclaim their relationship with the forest.

-This internship is intended for individuals from marginalized communities who are early in their environmental career.
+Position description: This internship is intended for individuals from marginalized communities who are early in their environmental career.
 Strong applicants would have an interest in environmental education, restoration, and/or green jobs.
 Any combination of professional, academic, and/or personal experience will be considered.
-Find the full position description, online availability form link and application instructions here.
+Must be comfortable working outside in varied terrains and weather conditions.

 Meet Fall 2024 Green Leaders, Lu Hernandez, Yasmin Noor, Lili Yazzie (Green Leaders Coordinator) and Sierra Penn.